-Ford Escape vs Ford Edge: Squaring off two of the top-selling and best-reviewed SUVs on the market.
+Ford Escape vs Ford Edge: Squaring off two of the top-selling and best-reviewed compact SUVs on the market.
 And it just so happens they're both from Ford.

 Ford Escape vs Ford Edge image gallery

-As you compare the two vehicles, read recent car rankings or ask a trusted professional about available features.
+As you compare these two vehicles, read recent car rankings to help differentiate the subtleties between these nearly identical cars.
 Connect with local Ford dealers to find the lowest price quotes in your area and set up test drives for each model.

 - Kodiak brown metallic